-- 0.1 I can identify the Academic Content Standards and the Common Core. - 0.2 I can identify the Ohio Teacher Evaluation System (OTES). - 1.1 I can provide evidence that shows my knowledge of how students learn and of the developmental characteristics of the age groups with which I am working by: - a.
+- 0.1 I can identify the Academic Content Standards. - 0.2 I can identify the Ohio Teacher Evaluation System (OTES). - 0.3 I can identify RESA - 1.1 I can provide evidence that shows my knowledge of how students learn and of the developmental characteristics of the age groups with which I am working by: - a.
 Using higher level questioning skills to understand students' development and learning - b.
 Using instructional strategies informed by knowledge of students to promote learning